Robert Vaughn: Hustle

-He starred in two seasons of the British detective series The Protectors in the early 1970s.
+Other appearances

 He also appeared in two episodes of Columbo during the mid-1970s, "Troubled Waters" (1975) and "Last Salute to the Commodore" (1976).
 The latter episode is one of the few in the series where the identity of the murderer is not known until the end.
 Vaughn won an Emmy for his portrayal of Frank Flaherty in Washington: Behind Closed Doors (ABC, 1977) and during the 1980s starred with friend George Peppard in the final season of The A-Team.
 Vaughn played Morgan Wendell, opponent to Paul Garrett played by David Janssen in the 1978–79 miniseries Centennial.

 Vaughn portrayed Presidents Franklin D. Roosevelt and Harry S. Truman, in addition to Woodrow Wilson (in the 1979 television mini-series Backstairs at the White House).
 He additionally played Roosevelt in the 1982 HBO telefilm FDR: That Man in the White House.
-In 1983, he starred as villainous multi millionaire Ross Webster in Superman III.
 In 1983–1984, he appeared as industrialist Harlan Adams in the short-lived series Emerald Point N.A.S., replacing Patrick O'Neal.
 In the mid-1990s, he made several cameo appearances on Late Night with Conan O'Brien as an audience member who berates the host and his guests beginning with "you people make me sick."

-After a string of guest roles on series such as Law & Order (in which he had a recurring role during season eight as Carl Anderton, a wealthy businessman who vows revenge on the NYC DA's office and longtime friend Adam Schiff for sending his grandson to juvenile correction for murdering his stepsister), Vaughn experienced a resurgence in 2004.
-He began co-starring in the British TV drama series Hustle, made for BBC One.
-The series was also broadcast in the United States on the cable network AMC.
-In the series, Vaughn played elder-statesman American con artist Albert Stroller, a father figure to a group of younger grifters.
+After a string of guest roles on series such as Law & Order (in which he had a recurring role during season eight as Carl Anderton, a wealthy businessman who vows revenge on the NYC DA's office and longtime friend Adam Schiff for sending his grandson to juvenile correction for murdering his stepsister).
 In September 2006, he guest-starred on an episode of Law & Order: Special Victims Unit.

 Vaughn also appeared as himself narrating and being a character in a radio play broadcast by BBC Radio 4 in 2007 about making the film The Bridge at Remagen in Prague, during the Russian invasion of 1968.

-In November 2011, it was announced that Vaughn would appear for three weeks in the British soap opera Coronation Street.
-His role as Milton in the long-running program lasted from January to February 2012.
+Production company

+In 1966, Vaughn founded a film production company, Ferdporqui Productions with his lifelong best friend actor Sherwood Price.
+The company was headquartered at the M.G.M.
+Studios in Culver City, California.

+They purchased production options on books and scripts in the 1960s.
+In 1966 they acquired the production rights to Joseph Sargent's "story idea" Bridge on the River Hudson and hired Peter Allan Fields to produce a script treatment.
+Vaughn was reportedly to star in their first independent film venture.
+They also acquired the rights to Robert Laxalt's novel The Man in the Wheatfield in 1966 and sought investors in the proposed film's production.

+In 1968, the company opened a branch office in Great Britain.
+In the 1970s Ferdporqui Productions provided production management on The Protectors which starred Vaughn.